How Much Does it Cost to Catch a Cheating Partner?

 Should private investigators be licensed?

-The benefits of licensing private investigators
+The benefits (and limits) of licensing

 Private investigator taking photos from a car window